qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 the function to which an attribute with the name `"entry_point"` is attached to determine which one to invoke when the program is launched.

-Both the `"entry_point"` attribute and the `"output_labels"` attribute can only be attached to a function definition; they are invalid on a function that is declared but not defined.
+Both the `"entry_point"` attribute and the `"output_labeling_schema"` attribute can only be attached to a function definition; they are invalid on a function that is declared but not defined.
 For the Base Profile, this implies that they can occur only in one place.

 Within the restrictions imposed by the Base Profile, the number of qubits that are needed to execute the quantum program must be known at compile time.
-This number is captured in the form of the `"required_qubits"` attribute attached to the entry point.
-The value of the attribute must be the string representation of a 64-bit integer constant.
+This number is captured in the form of the `"required_num_qubits"` attribute attached to the entry point.
+The value of the attribute must be the string representation of a non-negative 64-bit integer constant.

-Similarly, the number of measurement results that need to be stored when executing the entry point function is captured by the `"required_results"` attribute.
+Similarly, the number of measurement results that need to be stored when executing the entry point function is captured by the `"required_num_results"` attribute.
 Since qubits cannot be used after measurement, in the case of the Base Profile, this value is equal to the number of measurement results in the program output.

-For a program to be valid, both the number of qubits used and the number of measurements to store must be strictly positive.
-More details on the usage of [qubits and results](#qubit-and-result-usage) in general can be found in the sections below.

 Beyond the entry point specific requirements related to attributes, custom attributes may optionally be attached to any of the declared functions.